brajeshwar/brajeshwar.github.io/_posts/2010/2010-04-01-business-philosophy-from-richard-branson.md

----
-layout: post
-title: Business Philosophy from Richard Branson
+# Business Philosophy from Richard Branson
----

 Today morning, while reading the newspaper <a href="http://www.livemint.com/">Mint</a>, I came across an article -- Five rapid-fire questions about business philosophy from <a href="http://www.virgin.com/richard-branson/">Richard Branson</a> of the <a href="http://www.virgin.com/">Virgin</a> brand.